microsoft/pxt-arcade/docs/courses/csintro1/loops/projectiles.md

 ``||sprites:auto destroy||`` is available for all sprites using the ``||sprites:set sprite auto destroy on||`` flag, but projectiles have it added in for you automatically.

-If projectiles are not set to start from another sprite (there's another a projectile block with a place for the start sprite name), they are created and will start from one of two positions:
+If projectiles are not set to start from another sprite they are created and will start from one of two positions:

 * In the middle of the screen if the velocities in the x and y direction are both set to `0`
 * From the side of the screen opposite their initial velocity direction, `+` or `-` (this makes them move across the screen).